huisunsh/personal-website/content/authors/admin/_index.md

 I use a mix of qualitative data, computational modeling, and lab experiments.
-Prior to graduate school, I was a member of the [Dynamic Decision Making Lab](https://www.cmu.edu/dietrich/sds/ddmlab/) at the Department of Social and Decision Sciences (SDS) at Carnegie Mellon University.
+Prior to graduate school, I was a member of the [Dynamic Decision Making Lab](https://www.cmu.edu/dietrich/sds/ddmlab/) at the Department of Social and Decision Sciences (SDS) at [Carnegie Mellon University](https://www.cmu.edu/dietrich/sds/).

+When I am offline, I have fun playing [pipa](https://en.wikipedia.org/wiki/Pipa) and cello, and making posters for ASQ Blog.